 A compelled disclosure regime produces this chilling effect whenever it demands a list from an entity.
 NAACP correctly declined to consider whether the Alabama Attorney General would actually disclose the NAACP's membership list to the public.
 Instead, the mere demand for the list created the chilling effect that burdened the members' First Amendment rights.
-Thus, NAACP requires California to show that the compelled disclosure has a "substantial bearing" on the interests that it asserts, which it cannot do.
+Thus, NAACP requires the State of California to show that the compelled disclosure has a "substantial bearing" on the interests that it asserts, which it cannot do.
 See NAACP, 357 U.S. at 462-63; 464-65.

-Attorney General Becerra's forced disclosure of supporters' lists cannot be justified by any state interest, much less a substantial one.
-Schedule B will not Top association supporters-referret-out fraud. ported on Schedule B by the nonprofit itself-are the most capable of monitoring their association's management and the least likely to disapprove of it.
-Moreover, any association supporter, whether listed on Schedule B or not, may freely choose to cooperate with the Attorney General to investigate an association's alleged fraud.
-Indeed, given that less than 1% of investigations of charities implicate Schedule B, it is fair to question Attorney General Becerra's true motives in casting such a wide, First Amendmentchilling net.3
+The Attorney General's forced disclosure of supporters' lists cannot be justified by any state interest, much less a substantial one.
+Schedule B will not ferret out fraud.
+Top association supporters-reported on Schedule B by the nonprofit itself-are the most capable of monitoring their association's management and the least likely to disapprove of it.
+Further, any association supporter, whether listed on Schedule B or not, may freely choose to cooperate with the Attorney General to investigate an association's alleged fraud.
+Indeed, given that less than 1% of investigations of charities implicate Schedule B, it is fair to question the Attorney General's true motives in casting such a wide, First Amendment-chilling net.3